DarrenCoppinger/milestone-project-4/README.md

 Error messages are generated on this page in the following scenarios:
 - If the user enters an Email that has been used to create an account previously, they will receive the error message "Email address must be unique".
 - If the user enters a Username that has been used to create an account previously, they will receive the error message "A user with that username already exists".
-- If the user enter data in both Password and Password Confirmation fields but the values are not the same, they will receive the error message "Passwords must match".
+- If the user enters data in both Password and Password Confirmation fields but the values are not the same, they will receive the error message "Passwords must match".

-If the user enters all fields and the form is successfully validated, they will be redirected to the home page and receive a message under the navbar of "You have successfully logged in!".
+If the user enters all fields and the form is successfully validated, they will be redirected to the home page and a message under the navbar of "You have successfully logged in!" will appear.

 #### Login
-The login page is accessed via a button on the navbar or the sidenav on mobile devices.
+The Login page is accessed via a button on the navbar, or the sidenav on mobile devices.
 Clicking this brings the user to the user login form page.
 The page has two fields, "Username" and "Password" with a submit button labelled "Login".

 - If the user has not registered for an account but tries to login by inputting an unregistered username and password they will see a message under the navbar saying "Your username or password is incorrect.
 Note that both fields may be case-sensitive."
 - If the user enters both an existing username and a correct password, they will be redirected to the home page of the site and shown a message of "You have successfully logged in!"

 If the user has signed up to the site but forgotten their password, they can click the "Reset Password" button underneath the login form.
-This will bring them to a "Password Reset" which will require them to input the email address they used during registration.
-Submitting, this form will send an email to this address allowing the user to reset their password.
+This will bring them to a "Password Reset" page which will require them to input the email address they used during registration.
+Submitting this form will send an email to this address, allowing the user to reset their password.

 All page templates used in this process are bespoke and styled in the same manner as the reset of the website.

 #### Contact
 The contact page provides a place for customers to get in touch with the BarTender staff.
-All fields of the form (Username, email address and Message) must be populated for the form to be submitted.
+All fields of the form (Username, Email address and Message) must be populated for the form to be submitted.

-On submission of the contact form the user will receive a copy of their message to the email address that was entered in the form.
+On submission of the contact form, the user will receive a copy of their message to the email address that was entered in the form.

 ### Features Left to Implement
 There are a number of features which were developed during the building of this website that could not be included in the final version.
-They will be address in a future development sprint.
+They will be addressed in a future development sprint.

 These features include:
 - In the booking model: creating discrete time slots for each available seat in the bar.
-This would allow unavailable time slots to be highlight by the form so the customer would know the needed to choose another option (Booked Out Feature).
+This would allow unavailable time slots to be highlighted by the form so the customer would know they needed to choose another option (Booked Out Feature).
-- Add Pagination on the Drinks Page (import if number of drinks/products grows larger)
+- Add Pagination on the Drinks Page (important if number of drinks/products increases)
 - Generate automatic emails to the customer when an Order and Payment Form are submitted to confirm their order and act as a receipt.
 - Add a profile page to display the user information and provide a way for these details to be updated.
 - Develop Ajax supported form submissions on the Drinks page to stop the page reloading after an item is add to the cart.
 - Link all orders for a particular table to a specific booking.
-This would allow the passing of the customers details from the Reservation Form to the Order Form and reduce the need for the customer to enter in this information twice.
+This would allow the passing of the customers details from the Reservation Form to the Order Form, and reduce the need for the customer to enter in this information twice.

 ## Technologies Used
 ### General Technologies